Practicum Preceptor Overview

 If you’re considering becoming a practicum preceptor, we first want to say thank you.
 Students enrolled in the Master of Science in Nursing (MSN) degree program’s Nurse Practitioner (NP) tracks at Chamberlain gain valuable experience through their clinical practicum courses.
 As you are aware from your own experiences, the key to making a practicum robust and meaningful is a thoughtful preceptor.

 It’s important that you understand your role before you agree to become a preceptor.
-Please review the information below and if you have any remaining questions, contact the practicum coordinator at [email protected].
+Please review the information below and if you have any remaining questions, contact the experiential learning coordinator at [email protected].

 Preceptor Role and Responsibilities